What Is A Contingent House Listing?

-A contingent house listing means that an offer on a new home has been made and the seller has accepted it, but before the final sale can advance, some criteria needs to be met.
+A contingent house listing means that an offer on a new home has been made, the seller has accepted it and the home is now under contract.
+But before the final sale can advance, some criteria needs to be met.
 These contingencies are clauses in the sales contract which can include matters that deal with appraisal, home inspection and mortgage approval.

 Contingent Versus Pending